 The Applicant and signatories appearing below declare that all information supplied is true and correct in every detail and also that the signatories are authorised by the Applicant to complete this application and further acknowledge that if credit is granted by us to the Applicant that this will be done in reliance upon the information supplied by the Applicant.
 We cannot be held liable for any false information that has been provided by the Applicant on this Application.

-The Applicant and signatories below acknowledge that they understand the Terms and Conditions and Credit Terms in this Application (along with any other documentation provided by us), that they have had the opportunity of obtaining independent legal advice prior to submitting this Application and that they are separately and together bound by the Credit Terms and the Terms and Conditions and any other relevant documentation.
+The Applicant and signatories below acknowledge that they understand the T&Cs and Credit Terms in this Application (along with any other documentation provided by us), that they have had the opportunity of obtaining independent legal advice prior to submitting this Application and that they are separately and together bound by the Credit Terms and the T&Cs and any other relevant documentation.

 The Applicant and signatories further authorise and consent to us obtaining and disclosing information about the Applicant’s credit worthiness (including identity particulars and details of overdue payments) to and from credit reporting agencies and other credit providers who have entered or intend to enter into a commercial or business dealing with the Applicant.

 A copy of all relevant proof and evidence must accompany this Application for credit.

 Signed on behalf of the Applicant by (please tick) SHAREHOLDERS PARTNERS SOLETRADER AUTHORISED OFFICER

 CONTACT DETAILS - Personal Details Of Sole Trader/Partnership/Company Full Name